frederic-perez/AmE-dictionary/data/dictionary.md

 __across__ _adj, adv, prep_ _She is sitting across from you at a coffee shop._
 __act on__ _phr v_ To take action as a result of advice, information, etc. _There is little chance the senate will act on the invasion._
 __act up__ _phr v_ :three: __1__ To misbehave. __2__ To malfunction. __3__ _informal_ To become active or troublesome after a period of quiescence: _My left knee acts up in damp weather._
-__ACT__ _n_ A trademark for a standardized college entrance examination.
-A college entrance exam, competitor to the SAT.
 __activate__ _v_ _Gonzalez was activated from the disabled list._
 __actuary__ _n_ :two: (actuaries) A person who compiles and analyses statistics and uses them to calculate insurance risks and premiums. _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
 __actuate__ _v_ To motivate or incite into action. _Syn_ incite, motivate, prompt, propel, move